vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Undo-vRSLCMNtpServer.md

 ## Description

 The `Undo-vRSLCMNtpServer` cmdlet sets the NTP Server details of the VMware Aria Suite Lifecycle appliance back to what is stored in SDDC Manager.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to Management Domain vCenter Server
 - Retrieves NTP server configuration from SDDC Manager
-- Configures the VMware Aria Suite Lifecycle to use only the values stored in SDDC Manager.
+- Configures the VMware Aria Suite Lifecycle to use only the values stored in SDDC Manager

 ## Examples